 For safety’s sake, it’s important to have your vehicle inspected as quickly as possible when you notice any of these symptoms.
 At GT Auto Centre, we have considerable brake servicing experience and a large stock of good quality brake components:

 Grinding – when the friction material on brake pads are heavily worn, this can result in a grinding noise as the brake pad has worn down to the metal caliper.
 This will likely damage the brake disc also, which may mean it will need to be changed prematurely.

-Squeaking – there are many reasons why brakes squeal.
-It could suggest the brake caliper has stuck and the brakes pad remains partially applied to the disc or rotor.
+Squeaking – there are many reasons why brakes squeak.
+It could suggest the brake caliper has stuck and a brake pad is still partially applied to the disc or rotor.
 It could also be that the brake pads are reaching the end of their life & need changing.
 Some pads have wear indicators that squeal when worn to let the driver know the brakes need changing.
 Either way, it is good practice to have this looked at sooner rather than later.